Hyper-Hermitian Weyl Double Copy: Hyper-Hermitian and Hyper-K ahlerian Weyl Double Copy

 with

-Recall that a solution of vacuum Einstein equations is type {\bf N} if it has four principal null directions equal, and from eqs. (\ref{weyl}) and (\ref{Ncondition}), it happens if the following relations are fulfilled
+Recall that a solution of the vacuum Einstein equations is type {\bf N} metric if it has four principal null directions equal, and from eqs. (\ref{weyl}) and (\ref{Ncondition}).
+It happens if the following relations are fulfilled

-Those conditions are precisely the same that we found in eq. \eqref{ConditionKahler}.
-Thus, we then have that the result {\it elementary states have to be type} \textbf{N} is equivalent to the condition {\it elementary states have to be hyper-K\"ahler} .
-We summarize these results in the table \ref{tab:Parameters} in which we omit the parameter values that give us the same metric, for example, $a_1=0$ and $b_4=b_2+b_3$, give the same metric as $a_4=-1$ and $b_4=b_2+b_3$.
+Those conditions are precisely the same that we found in eq.~\eqref{ConditionKahler}.
+Thus, we have that the result {\it elementary states have to Petrov type} \textbf{N} {\it metric } is equivalent to the condition {\it elementary states have to be hyper-K\"ahler}.
+We summarize these results in Table \ref{tab:Parameters} in which we omit the parameter values that give us the same metric, for example, $a_1=0$ and $b_4=b_2+b_3$, give the same metric as $a_4=-1$ and $b_4=b_2+b_3$.